undreamai/LLMUnity/README.md

   - <details><summary><code>Cache Prompt</code> save the ongoing prompt from the chat (default: true)</summary> Saves the prompt while it is being created by the chat to avoid reprocessing the entire prompt every time</details>
   - `Slot` slot of the server to use for computation.
 Value can be set from 0 to `Parallel Prompts`-1 (default: -1 = new slot for each character)
   - `Seed` seed for reproducibility.
 For random results every time use -1
-  - <details><summary><code>Num Predict</code> maximum number of tokens to predict (default: 256, -1 = infinity, -2 = until context filled)</summary>This is the maximum amount of tokens the model will maximum predict.
-When N tokens are reached the model will stop generating.
-This means words / sentences might not get finished if this is too low. </details>
   - <details><summary><code>Temperature</code> LLM temperature, lower values give more deterministic answers (default: 0.2)</summary>The temperature setting adjusts how random the generated responses are.
 Turning it up makes the generated choices more varied and unpredictable.
 Turning it down makes the generated responses more predictable and focused on the most likely options.</details>
   - <details><summary><code>Top K</code> top-k sampling (default: 40, 0 = disabled)</summary>The top k value controls the top k most probable tokens at each step of generation.
 This value can help fine tune the output and make this adhere to specific patterns or constraints.</details>
   - <details><summary><code>Top P</code> top-p sampling (default: 0.9, 1.0 = disabled)</summary>The top p value controls the cumulative probability of generated tokens.
 The model will generate tokens until this theshold (p) is reached.
 By lowering this value you can shorten output & encourage / discourage more diverse outputs.</details>